How to optimize images for web A stepbystep guide

 • Think Like a Buyer: Put yourself in the shoes of someone looking for stock photos.
 What terms would they use?
 Include both broad and specific keywords that accurately describe your image.

 • Use Relevant Tags: Instead of generic terms, use tags that reflect the content of your image.
-For example, if you have a photo of a traditional Indian festival, include specific terms like “Diwali,” “festive lights,” and “Indian culture” along with general tags like “celebration” or “holiday.”
+For example, if you have a photo of a traditional USAn festival, include specific terms like “Diwali,” “festive lights,” and “USAn culture” along with general tags like “celebration” or “holiday.”

 • Category Selection: Choose categories that best fit the subject matter of your image.
 Shutterstock has various categories such as “Business,” “Nature,” or “Food.”
 Placing your photo in the right category helps it reach the right audience.